How to Fly LiDAR

 Step 9: Uploading Data

-Once your point cloud is produced and colorized, you can upload it to the Rock Cloud.
+Once your point cloud is produced and colorized, you can upload it to the ROCK Cloud.
 From there, you can add ground control points, reproject the data, and order deliverables.

 That's it!
-You've successfully flown the R3 Pro and processed your data.
+You've successfully flown your R3 Pro V2 or R3Pro LiDAR unit, and processed your data.

 Remember, practice makes perfect, so don't be discouraged if your first few flights don't go as planned.
 Keep trying, and you'll get the hang of it in no time.
 We're here to help!